platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 ### Enable CORS on the API

-When we build "like" functionality into our frontend, we'll be making a client side HTTP request to our GraphQL API.
+When we build "like" functionality into our frontend, we will be making a client side HTTP request to our GraphQL API.
 Our backend API and our frontend are running on different origins, so we need to configure our API to allow requests from the frontend.
 This is known as Cross-Origin Resource Sharing (CORS).

-To enable CORS on our API, let's open up our API's **`.env`** file and add in a new setting:
+To enable CORS on our API, let us open up our API's **`.env`** file and add in a new setting:

 ```